-Updated February 2026 | Sensei Sandy BJJ | Kingston & Tannersville
+Sensei Sandy BJJ | by appointment & Tannersville

 We often tell parents: "We don't just teach kids how to fight; we teach them how to function."
 Between the ages of 5 and 12, your child is building the operating system for their adult personality.
 They are installing apps for coordination, social rules, frustration tolerance, and self-worth.
 In the classroom, these skills are tested.
-On the mats at our Kingston and Tannersville schools, these skills are forged.
+On the mats at our by appointment and Tannersville schools, these skills are forged.

 We track this development using a concept we call Gain Points.